 Florham Park, NJ Prenuptial Agreement Attorneys

 The first, and perhaps most important factor, which can affect marital asset division during divorce is that of a prenuptial agreement or any other kind of marital agreement.
-If you and your spouse have a signed prenuptial agreement in place, and it is considered legal and binding by the courts (the requirements for which you can view on our prenuptial agreement page), than any assets such as homes, business holdings, and investments mentioned in your prenuptial agreement will be divided in the manner outlined in said agreement.
+If you and your spouse have a signed prenuptial agreement in place, and it is considered legal and binding by the courts (the requirements for which you can view on our prenuptial agreement page), then any assets such as homes, business holdings, and investments mentioned in your prenuptial agreement will be divided in the manner outlined in said agreement.

-Beyond prenuptial agreements, it is also possible that you and your spouse have signed a post-nuptial agreement as well.
+Beyond prenuptial agreements, it is also possible that you and your spouse have signed a postnuptial agreement as well.
 While these agreements tend to be much more difficult to enforce than premarital agreements, that doesn’t mean that they ultimately will not be.
 Much of this depends upon how and when the postnuptial agreement was signed, the terms it describes, and the advocacy of your attorney.
-The terms of your post-nuptial agreement may also be considered evidence of the parties’ intentions as to the distribution of assets, or in relation to issues of support.
+The terms of your postnuptial agreement may also be considered evidence of the parties’ intentions as to the distribution of assets, or in relation to issues of support.

 Duration of the Marriage

 The second factor that will need to be taken into consideration when determining how marital assets are divided during divorce is the duration of the marriage in question.
 For longer duration marriages, chances are both you and your spouse will have made “marital contributions” which entitle each of you to the equitable distribution of all marital assets and debts.
 Marital contributions can be anything from actual money spent on the purchase, upkeep, or maintenance of assets and properties, to personal sacrifices or efforts made which contribute to the acquisition or continued ownership of these same assets and properties.